 As of the report date, ConAgra Foods Lamb Weston was meeting or exceeding all current performance requirements in the CEA.
-ConAgra informed LED that the company had selected investment Alternative A and the company is presently undertaking additional investment to
+ConAgra is presently undertaking additional investment to meet the required capital investment obligation of \$211 million for the Richland Parish facility.